-Alternatively, you can bring your own picnic to The Peak given the presence of so many scenic gardens.
+Alternatively, you can bring your picnic to The Peak given the presence of so many scenic gardens.
 There’s the Victoria Peak Garden, Mount Austin Playground, and the garden next to Harlech Road.

 Enjoy the best views

 To access the rooftops of the malls, you’ll need to pay.
-But you can always visit the famous Victoria Peak’s Lion’s Pavilion that offers stunning views for free.
+But you can always visit the famous Victoria Peak’s Lion’s Pavilion which offers stunning views for free.
 But for the ultimate viewing experience, I highly recommend The Peak Circular Walk on Lugard Road.

 The Peak Circular Walk